xCykrix/githooked/README.md

 # githooked

-Manage git hooks across your project with cross-platform support and mobility.
+Tool | DevOps - Beta - Manage git hooks across your project with cross-platform support and mobility.
 Comfortably integrates with git to allow custom scripting.
 Designed for Bash 4.0 or compatible.
 Compatible with Git SCM (Git for Windows).

 Find more in-depth guidance and documentation at https://xcykrix.github.io/githooked.html